 So I started working for them as a gardener.
-Sponsors were the key, that's why I started racing and made advertising for my self.
-I became a successful racer and finally earned money with riding bikes.
+Sponsors were the key, that's why I started racing and made advertising for myself.
+I became a successful racer and finally earned money by riding bikes.
 Due to the bad luck of my father and the economic situation it brought us to, I decided to study and became an academic.

 Now here I am.

 Mountainbiking did fascinate me early.
-Being unstopable with a bike made me feel free.
+Being unstoppable with a bike made me feel free.

 I started racing as an obligation as well as an important step on becoming a pro rider.
 First German races, then international races.

 When I got invited by friends to visit the beautiful island La Palma of the Canary Islands, I got to know another side of mountainbiking.
 Two guys who earned their money with bikes, not from being a pro rider, rather more to ride together with other people, having fun on the trails.
 The job of a guide sounded like a perfect combination of earning money and riding bikes for me.
 After school, I spent my first whole winter as a guide for Atlantic-Cycling.
 I never got rid of it again.